nicolechao/springboard-data-science/Capstone 1/Project Report/README.md

 **However KNN results degrade a lot.
 By inspecting the KNN models, number of 'n_neighbors' became smaller & smaller when we add more features.**

 **Note that KNN depends on similar neighbor data points to get better prediction results.
 It looks like when we add more features, it increased dementinality.
-W/ the curse of dimensionality.
+With the curse of dimensionality.
 Number of similar data points seems becoming less, so RMSE started to get higher.**

 **On the other hand, random forest by nature automatically select useful features for splitting so did not have this issue.**